MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 | [Configuration Manager](/mem/configmgr/core/understand/introduction) | Use Configuration Manager to protect on-premises endpoints with the cloud-based power of Defender for Endpoint |
 | Local script downloaded from the Microsoft 365 Defender Portal | Use local scripts on endpoints to run a pilot or onboard just a few devices |

-All of these options are outlined in [Plan your Defender for Endpoint deployment](deployment-strategy.md).
-In addition, you can download the following poster:
+To learn more about your deployment options, see [Plan your Defender for Endpoint deployment](deployment-strategy.md).
+And, download the following poster:

 [:::image type="content" source="../../media/defender-endpoint/mde-deployment-strategy.png" alt-text="Deployment strategy poster thumbnail":::](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/microsoft-365/security/defender-endpoint/downloads/mdatp-deployment-strategy.pdf)